Can an Online Psychiatrist Prescribe Medication?

 How Does an Online Psychiatrist Work?

-An online psychiatrist offers services through hospitals, mental health clinics, and tele-healthcare websites like PlushCare.
+An online psychiatrist or online doctor offers services through hospitals, mental health clinics, and tele-healthcare websites like PlushCare.

-During your scheduled appointment, the online psychiatrist you meet with will ask you questions and provide you with consultation, just as you would find in a traditional office setting.
+During a scheduled appointment with PlushCare you will meet with an online doctor who will ask you questions and provide you with consultation, just as you would find in a traditional office setting.

-At the end of your session, your psychiatrist will assess your situation and may offer some suggestions for the next session.
+At the end of your session, your doctor will assess your situation and may offer some suggestions for the next session.

-They may also prescribe any medications that they feel will benefit your treatment.
+They may also prescribe medications they feel will benefit your treatment.

 What’s the Difference Between a Psychiatrist and a Psychologist?